Your Brand Name

 You do not need a developer to generate an llms.txt file.
 Several options exist depending on your technical comfort level and the platform your site runs on.
 The simplest approach is to create a plain text file manually using a text editor, write your site description at the top in markdown format, and organize your key pages into labeled sections with brief descriptions.
 Once complete, upload the file to your root directory so it is accessible at yourdomain.com/llms.txt.

-For wordpress users, seo plugins such as Yoast SEO and Rank Math now include llms.txt generation as a built-in feature.
-These tools can generate your llms.txt file automatically by pulling from your existing sitemap and filtering out pages marked as noindex or blocked in robots.txt.
-This ensures the file stays up-to-date as your content evolves without requiring manual edits every time you publish something new.
+The setup also depends on your stack.
+For WordPress, seo plugins such as Yoast SEO and Rank Math now include llms.txt generation as a built-in feature, pulling from your existing sitemap and filtering out pages marked as noindex or blocked in robots.txt.
+This keeps the WordPress llms txt file up to date as your content evolves, without manual edits every time you publish.
+For a Next.js site, the cleanest approach is to serve the file from a route handler or place a static llms.txt in the public directory, so the Next.js llms-txt file is generated at build time from your own content data.

 For teams that want more control, a number of dedicated tools and scripts are available on GitHub that allow you to generate llms.txt from a cms export, a crawl of your site, or even from structured data.
 When adding llms.txt to a larger site, it is worth reviewing the output to ensure only your most important content appears.
 The goal is not to list every url, but to guide ai tools to the pages that best represent your brand and expertise.
 You can also optimize your llms.txt by including your best markdown content inline via llms-full.txt, giving ai systems even richer context to parse.